quicwg/multipath/draft-ietf-quic-multipath.md

 The RTT, RTT variance and PTO estimates will rapidly converge to reflect the new conditions.
 There is however one exception: the minimum RTT.
-But this is also a known challenge when route changes ocurrs on a single path.
+But this is also a known challenge when route changes occurs on a single path.
 Other than for in-network route change, the acknowledgement receiver can, however,  remember the path over which the PATH_ACK that produced the minimum RTT was received, and restart the minimum RTT computation